Mold On Avocado: Are They Still Safe To Eat?

 Black Stems

-You’ll only see stems on avocados if growing them yourself or purchase them directly after harvest.
+You’ll only see stems on avocados if you grow them yourself or purchase them directly after harvest.

 Avocado stems are supposed to be light to darker green, with a bright hue indicating the fruit is ripe.
 When you see black on an avocado stem, it’s sooty mold.